zyr3x/opengeminiai-studio/README.md

 ## 🛠️ Modifying the Configuration

-If you need to change the proxy's behavior (e.g., add new endpoints or headers), you can edit the `nginx.conf.template` file.
+If you need to change the proxy's behavior (e.g., add new endpoints or headers), you can edit the `proxy.py` file.